supercollider-2025/supercollider-2025.github.io/content/installations.md

 **Friday, March 14, 2025**
 **Location TBA**

+_Return to Tomorrow_ is an opera from the Star Trek episode of the same name, using AI voices, written in Supercollider.
+The episode concerns a voice without a body, emanating from a dead planet, ultimately opening up ideas  about the human/machine interface, and the nature of consciousness and connection.
+The show is here performed by the computer - the code being interpreted can be seen behind and through meme-like stills from the show.
+It’s a recreation of a piece from the past about a warning from the future... presented, hopefully, with humor and pathos.

-_Return to Tomorrow_ is an opera from a Star Trek episode, using AI voices, written in Supercollider.
-In order to organize the music around speech-like rhythms, I built a kind of DAW that indexes all events not to beats/bars or minutes/seconds but instead to lines of text/syllables.
-This allowed me to reflow all music (including the singing) by tapping out rhythms on my laptop.
-Many tools were written to interact with video systems and build project files for external software.
+In order to organize the music around speech-like rhythms, I built a kind of DAW that indexes all events not to beats/bars or minutes/seconds but instead to lines of text/syllables, allowing me to reflow all music (including the singing) by tapping out rhythms on my laptop, so the whole show retains a kind of parlando vibe and running time is very close to the original TV episode.
+Tools were written to build project files for the voice synth and interface with ffmpeg and Kitty to generate visuals.

 ---